ProCST: Boosting Semantic Segmentation Using Progressive Cyclic Style-Transfer: ProCST Loss Combination for UDA

 \textit{Content features} - $\ell_2$ norm between the content image's features and the fake image's features.
 In our work, $s_n$ is the content image and $\Tilde{t}_n$ is the fake image.

 \textit{Style features} - $\ell_2$ norm between a Gram matrix (correlation matrix) of the style image's features and a Gram matrix of the fake image's features.
-Following \cite{johnson2016perceptual}, a total variation regularization is also added to the loss.
+In our work, $t_n$ is the style image and $\Tilde{t}_n$ is the fake image.
+Following \citet{johnson2016perceptual}, a total variation regularization is also added to the loss.
 Thus, a Style Loss term is given by:

-\textbf{Cyclic Loss.} Cyclic training \cite{zhu2017unpaired} is a well known strategy in domain adaptation \cite{hoffman2018cycada}.
+\paragraph{Cyclic loss} Cyclic training \cite{zhu2017unpaired} is a well known strategy in domain adaptation \cite{hoffman2018cycada}.
 The main property of the cyclic training regime is the ability to trace back any translated image to the original domain.
 This is done by calculating the $\ell_1$ loss between the original source image and the same source image that is translated twice (using $G_n^{st}$ followed by $G_n^{ts}$), namely $\norm{s_n-\Tilde{\Tilde{s}}_{n}}_1$, where $\Tilde{\Tilde{s}}_{n}$ denotes the source image that is translated twice.

 The cyclic transfer procedure in ProCST is not trivial.
-First, we generate $\Tilde{t}_n$ as described earlier in Section~\ref{sec:model}.
+First, we generate $\Tilde{t}_n$ as described earlier.
 Then, we use the generators chain $G_k^{ts}, k\le n$ with a new input image $\Tilde{t}_n$, in order to output the result of the cycle $\Tilde{\Tilde{s}}_n$.
-Namely:
+Namely, we use